 College students exemplify honesty, honor and a respect for the truth in all their dealings.
 Behavior that violates this value includes, but is not limited to:

-Conduct unbecoming of a Gambia Student.
+Conduct unbecoming of a Gambia College Student.
 Enrollment in Gambia College presumes an obligation on the part of the student to act at all times in a manner compatible with the College's mission, core commitments and functions.
 Students are expected to uphold standards of personal and academic integrity and behavior.
 Further, students are expected to respect the rights and privileges of all members of the Gambia College community.

 Falsification.
 Knowingly furnishing or possessing false, falsified or forged materials, documents, accounts, records, identification or financial instruments;